-The College of Dentistry (COD) aims to prepare an oral health care workforce, competent and committed to addressing oral health needs of vulnerable and underserved populations and to play its part in eliminating health disparities.
-Therefore, Service Learning curriculum is integrated throughout all four years of dental school.
-It is a progressive curriculum, including didactic components of education as well as introducing students to a variety of community based, hands-on experiences outside of the College.
-We believe the acquired learning, as well as services provided, are equally and mutually beneficial to both our dental students and community members.
+The College of Dentistry (COD) aims to prepare an oral health care workforce competent and committed to addressing oral health needs of vulnerable and underserved populations, and a workforce that plays its part in eliminating health disparities.
+Service Learning curriculum is integrated throughout all four years of dental school.
+It is a progressive, which includes didactic components as well as introducing students to a variety of community-based, hands-on experiences outside of the College.
+We believe approach is equally and mutually beneficial to both our dental students and community members.

-Over the first three years at the COD, students are introduced to issues contributing to health disparities in this country, thereby impacting a person's oral health status.
-Dental students visit local communities and community organizations in order to learn about such issues first-hand, provide oral health education in elementary schools, and engage in a variety of volunteer opportunities.
-These experiences lend themselves to explore the following topics:
+Over the first three years at the College, students are introduced to issues contributing to health disparities in this country, thereby impacting a person's oral health status.
+While visiting local communities and community organizations, students are provided with first-hand learning experiences including providing oral health education in elementary schools and engaging in a variety of volunteer opportunities which lend themselves to explore the following topics:

-The COD engages all fourth year students in service-learning experiences in community-based clinics as part of a required 15-credit course.
-Students engage in community-based education and service-learning rotations for a minimum of 50 days.
-During this time, they will provide care to the underserved urban, rural, and special needs populations including children, developmentally disabled, HIV positive and geriatrics patients.
-For information on these clinic partner sites, please visit our Partnerships page.
+The COD engages all D4s in service-learning experiences as part of a required course which involves community-based rotations at partnering clinics.
+Students devote a minimum of 50 days at these sites providing care to underserved urban, rural, and special-needs populations including children, developmentally disabled, HIV-positive and geriatric patients.
+To learn more about these clinics, visit our Partnerships page

 For more information about Community Based Education efforts at COD, please contact Khatija Noorullah at (312) 355-4549 or Kari Radjewski at (312) 355-4598.